aspose-svg/Aspose.SVG-Documentation/content/net/drawing-basics/svg-path-data/_index.md

 ***elliptical Arc (A, a)***

 All commands can be specified with uppercase and lowercase letters.
-The uppercase indicates that the subsequent coordinates are absolute, and lowercase indicates relative ones.
+The uppercase indicates that the subsequent coordinates are absolute, and the lowercase indicates relative ones.
 Coordinates are always written without units specifying and refer to the user's coordinate system.
 Usually, they are in pixels.
 The path is described by the position of the current point - a "virtual pen".
 The "pen" moves along the path sections from the starting to the endpoint.
 These points are the key parameters for all drawing commands.
 Each command has parameters; they are indicated in brackets.